DigitalPublishingToolkit/TOD15-Online-Courtship/md/book.md

 [^7_Casimiro_73]: Anália Torres, Vida Conjugal e Trabalho, Oeiras: Celta Editora,
     2004, p.
 132.

-[^7_Casimiro_74]: Lauren Reichart Smith and Skye C. Cooley, ‘Presenting Me!
+[^7_Casimiro_74]: Lauren Reichart Smith and Skye C. Cooley, 'Presenting Me!
 An
-    Examination of Self-Presentation in U.S. and Russian Online Social Networks’, Russian Journal of Communication 5.5 (2013): 176-190.
+    Examination of Self-Presentation in US and Russian Online Social Networks', Russian Journal of Communication 5.5 (2013): 176-190.

-[^7_Casimiro_75]: Slava Kisilevich and Mark Last, ‘Exploring Gender Differences in
+[^7_Casimiro_75]: Slava Kisilevich and Mark Last, 'Exploring Gender Differences in
-    Member Profiles of an Online Dating Site Across 35 Countries’, Lecture Notes in Computer Science 6904 (2011): 57-78.
+    Member Profiles of an Online Dating Site Across 35 Countries', Lecture Notes in Computer Science 6904 (2011): 57-78.

-[^7_Casimiro_76]: Jill Walker, ‘Mirrors and Shadows: The Digital Aestheticisation
+[^7_Casimiro_76]: Jill Walker, 'Mirrors and Shadows: The Digital Aestheticisation
-    of Oneself’, Digital Arts & Culture Conference Proceedings, Copenhagen (December, 2005): 6-7.
+    of Oneself', Digital Arts & Culture Conference Proceedings, Copenhagen (December, 2005): 6-7.

 # Liberalism Conquering Love: Reports and Reflections on Mass Romantic and Sexual Consumption in the Internet Age